 My new photography book, Aam Aastha: Indian Devotions, delves into the spectacular world of Indian folklore, featuring mighty gods, warrior figures, musicians and mahouts.
-It’s the result of a huge project in which my team and I travelled around India on five separate research trips, connecting with villages and communities all over the country and working around the various restrictions of Covid.
+It’s the result of a huge project in which my team and I traveled around India on five separate research trips, connecting with villages and communities all over the country and working around the various restrictions of Covid.

 India is a challenging place to work in.
 Wherever you go there are lots of people, along with a feeling of constant movement.
 So, whenever I was composing portraits of masked characters, I was also navigating my way around farmers working in rice fields or kids with animals in the street.